 Nice eyes?
 A great smile?
 A quirky sense of humor?
 There are a lot of different things that might make you attracted to someone.
 But having a healthy relationship with your partner is about more than attraction; it requires respect, trust and open communication.
 Whether you’re looking for a relationship or are already in one, make sure you and your partner agree on what makes a relationship healthy.
-It’s not always easy, but you can build a healthy relationship.
+It’s not always easy, but everyone deserves a healthy relationship!
 Look for someone who:

 - Treats you with respect.